bakkeby/dwm-flexipatch/README.md

 ### Changelog:

+2020-04-27 - Upgraded the tagmonfixfs patch to better support moving fullscreen windows to adjacent monitors

 2020-04-26 - Expanded monitor rules patch to include nmaster, showbar and topbar options

 2020-04-23 - Improved swallow and switchtag compatibility